 Writing your story

 Your story should be between 600 and 2,000 words long.
 Please use plain English.
 Write as you speak.
-If you have a tape-recorder, it could help to get someone to interview you, using those questions or others, and then type-up the interview afterwards.
+If you have a tape-recorder, it could help to get someone to interview you, using those questions or others, and then type-up the interview afterward.
 Or just sit at your desk and let it pour out.

 Sample interview questions